Aucir/libgdx-gameservices-admob-tutorial/README.md

 libgdx-gameservices-admob-tutorial
 ==================================

-A sample application demonstrating how to integrate a LibGDX Android game with Google Play Game Services (leaderboards and achievements) and AdMob.
+A sample application demonstrating how to integrate a LibGDX Android game with Google Play Game Services (leaderboards and achievements) and AdMob with Android Studio.

 Open source and available on GitHub - https://github.com/Aucir